czbiohub-sf/cerebra/paper/paper.md

 ## Functionality

-`cerebra` comprises three modules: (1) `germline-filter` removes variants that are common between germline samples and samples of interest, (2) `count-variants` reports total number of variants in each sample, and (3) `find-peptide-variants` reports likely peptide-level variants in each sample.
+`cerebra` comprises three modules: i) `germline-filter` removes variants that are common between germline samples and samples of interest, ii) `count-variants` reports total number of variants in each sample, and iii) `find-peptide-variants` reports likely peptide-level variants in each sample.
-Here we use _variant_ to refer to single nucleotide polymorphisms (SNPs) and short insertions and deletions.
+Here we use _variant_ to refer to single nucleotide polymorphisms (SNPs) and short insertions/deletions.
 `cerebra` is not capable of reporting larger structural variants such as copy number variations and chromosomal rearrangements.

 A data structure crucial to `cerebra` is the *genome interval tree*, which matches RNA transcripts